|

 Head a few minutes up Rue Tronchet to Boulevard Haussman,

-location of the city’s two principal high-class grands magasins
+location of the city’s famous department store,

-glorious examples of Belle Epoque architecture.
+admiring its Belle Epoque architecture.

 Classy Left Bank